 Registration requires the following procedures:

-- The student and his/her adviser meet and complete the registration form.
-An explanation of the student’s involvement in non-credit academic work is required.
+- The student and his/her adviser meet and complete the appropriate registration form.

-- The completed and approved form shall be delivered to the Graduate School.
+- The completed and approved form shall be delivered to the Graduate School, who will register the student for the course.

 Courses and Prerequisites